Power down. Look up.

 Top 4 Tips for Great Night Sky Viewing in Jasper

-Pyramid Island, Maligne Lake and Athabasca Glacier are three outstanding sites within the park which are accessible year round.
-But any lakeshore or riverside away from the townsite is an excellent place to experience Jasper’s dark skies.
+Pyramid Island, Maligne Lake, Old Fort Point and the toe of Athabasca Glacier are four outstanding sites within the park which are accessible year round for dark sky viewing.

 Dark Sky viewing is best when you can take it home with you.
-Invest in a Digital SLR, a wide angle lens with a low apeture and a tripod.
-There’s a number of easy, excellent tutorials on the web and beginning level images are easy to take with most beginner level camera kits.
+Invest in a Digital SLR, a wide angle lens with a low aperture and a tripod.
+There are a number of easy, excellent tutorials on the web and beginning level images are easy to take with most beginner level camera kits.

-The Jasper Dark Sky Festival is full of speakers and workshops for all levels of astronomy fans.
-Make a point of attending this event to get the full scoop on all things astro or attend a local star party event near you.
+The 5th Annual Jasper Dark Sky Festival from October 16 - 25 caters to all levels of astronomy fans with everything from speakers, to workshops, to kids programs to night time star parties.
+Make a point of attending this event to get the full scoop on all things astro!

-Roadside campgrounds are found in a variety of striking locations around the park - from Pocahontas in the east to Wilcox and the Icefield Campgrounds along the Icefields Parkway.
-Take a tent or an RV- set up a cozy and crackling campfire, and get immersed in Jasper’s Dark Skies by sleeping underneath them.
+Roadside campgrounds are found in a variety of striking locations around the park - from Pocahontas in the east to Wilcox and the Icefield Campgrounds along the Icefields Parkway in the south.
+Take a tent or an RV and set up a cozy and crackling campfire and get immersed in Jasper’s Dark Sky by sleeping underneath the stars.

 Or, for a truly immersive experience, try camping at one of Jasper’s nearly 100 backcountry campsites.
 Some excellent locations to experience our dark sky are Big Bend, Surprise Point in the Tonquin Valley, and Jacques Lake.